 Who’s most at risk of developing gestational diabetes?

-- Were overweight before pregnancy
+- Overweight or obese before pregnancy

 - Have a family history of diabetes, especially a first-degree relative

-- Experienced gestational diabetes in previous pregnancies
+- Had gestational diabetes in previous pregnancies

-What are symptoms of gestational diabetes?
+What are signs of gestational diabetes?

 How do you test for gestational diabetes?

 All pregnant women will be tested for diabetes between the 24th to 28th week of pregnancy, unless they were diagnosed with type 2 diabetes prior to becoming pregnant.
 It starts with a screening test:

 - A one-hour glucose challenge: The patient drinks a syrupy, 50-gram glucose load beverage, and one hour later, the doctor checks blood glucose levels, Dr. Sarkar explains.
 If the levels are elevated (typically around 140 milligrams per deciliter or higher), it is considered an abnormal result.

 When that happens, then there’s a follow-up confirmatory test: